pyushkevich/mold_helper/docs/source/mold7T.rst

 Step 6.
 Trim the mold to reduce plastic use
 -------------------------------------------

-1. Open `slitmold.nii.gz` in a new ITK-SNAP window
+1. Open :code:`slitmold.nii.gz` in a new ITK-SNAP window
-2. Load `mtl7t.nii.gz` as an additional image
+2. Load :code:`mtl7t.nii.gz` as an additional image
-3. Enter registration mode and use the open icon to load `holderrotation.mat`
+3. Enter registration mode and use the open icon to load :code:`holderrotation.mat`
 4. Draw the trimming polygon at the top of the sample:
    * Use the Crosshairs tool to position the cursor slightly superior to the top of the sample
    * Use the Polygon tool and draw around the tissue but leaving out excess plastic, like shown below.
 Try to not leave any very thin slivers of plastic as you do this - position the vertices of the polygon inside of the slits.